Server-AlertBot/Watcher/README.md

 The Watcher is the part of the program that will do the monitoring and notifying.

 ## Watch
 The Watch is the part of the program you run on all the servers you want monitored.
-This can be found on the [Watch](https://github.com/TheDutchMC/AlertBot/tree/watch) branch.
+Multiple versions of Watch exist, e.g as a standalone application and as a Spigot plugin.
+These are all seperate repositories in this organization.

 ## Configuration of the Watcher
 When you run the Watcher for the first time, it will generate an `alertbot.json` file in the same directory as the jar file.